Mikejo5000/vsts-docs-pr/docs/build-release/archive/preview/2017-user-experience.md

  ![Schematic showing tasks](_img/2017-user-experience/Tasks.png)

-* **Getting started made easy with ‘Process parameters'.** When you start with one of the out-of-the-box templates, the most important fields across all tasks in the template are displayed in a single view called "Process".
+* **Getting started made easy with 'Process parameters'.** When you start with one of the out-of-the-box templates, the most important fields across all tasks in the template are displayed in a single view called "Process".
 You can also link additional fields across all tasks to new or existing process parameters to bubble them to the Process view.
 [More details](#parameters)